The People (Old)

 David & Becky Mowry

 Jenny was hired as the Program Director at BYR in 2014 but was involved from the very beginning as a volunteer in various capacities.
 During the summers she was one of the first volunteer mentors.
-In the off seasons she spent a lot of time developing the current Mentor levels, the MINT program, the BYR manual, and the policies and procedures for various aspects of the ranch.
+In the off seasons she spent a lot of time developing the current programs, the BYR manual, and the policies and procedures for various aspects of the ranch.
 For more details on how Jenny got involved with BYR, see “Our History.”
-She holds an Associate degree in English and Writing from Northwestern Michigan College in Traverse City, MI, a Bachelor of Arts in Biblical Counseling from Montana Bible College in Bozeman, MT, a Level 3 Teaching certificate from Meredith Manor International Equestrian Center in Waverly, WV and has some counseling experience with conflict resolution, self-harm behavior, suicidal thoughts, traumatic loss, and a few other things.
+She holds a Bachelor of Arts in Biblical Counseling from Montana Bible College in Bozeman, MT, a Level 3 Teaching certificate from Meredith Manor International Equestrian Center in Waverly, WV and has some counseling experience with conflict resolution, self-harm behavior, and suicidal thoughts.
+She is currently back in school working on a Bachelor of Arts in Elementary Education through Western Governor’s University Online.
 Jenny has been riding since she was 14 years old, and even though she loves to work with beginner riders of any age, she has a special place in her heart for teens.
 She has had a desire to work in this type of ministry since she herself was a teenager and experienced being part of a similar one in Michigan.
 When Jenny isn’t working at the ranch, she enjoys car camping, contra-dancing, reading, renting forest service cabins (and staying in them), playing the accordion and piano, biking, playing board games and hosting others in her home.

 Nolan has been on the board since 2010, and is currently our treasurer.
 He got involved because Brent and Amanda asked him and because he “thought it might be a good idea,” a way for him to serve the Lord in his own neighborhood.
 He has a Fish and Wildlife Management degree from MSU and did work for the Park Service from the fall of ’69 to the summer of ’75 when he and his wife Sandy moved their family to Cardwell, MT to start a cow business.
 He was born on a ranch and has ridden horses since he was 5 years old.
 He and Sandy ranched their own place (next to where he grew up) from 1980 to 2007 when his wife Sandy passed away.
 Nolan still owns the place, but has decided to retire from having his own cows.
 Instead he rents the pasture to other ranchers.
 He also decided to donate 10 acres of land to Breakaway Youth Ranch!
 He is BYR’s closest next-door neighbor.
 Nolan likes to drop in to say “hi” to the kids when he’s driving by on his four-wheeler to check his fence or his renter’s cows or out spraying weeds in the pasture.
 He enjoys going for horseback rides in the hills with friends.
 He also enjoys playing his steel guitar and will occasionally come play tunes with some folks at the ranch.